Avg: 4 from 5 votes

 Aid climbers: PLEASE leave your hammer on the ground for this one - it’s been marred plenty already.

-**Purchase Bill Cramer's fold-out topo-guide if you intend on spending any time at Granite Mountain **
+**Purchase Bill Cramer's fold-out topo-guide if you intend to spend time at Granite Mountain **